Broccolito/PilotR/README.md

 1. Locate the downloaded `PilotR.mcpb` file
 2. Double-click the file
 3. Claude Desktop will open and prompt to install
-4. Follow the on-screen instructions
+4. Follow the on-screen instructions.
+(A Python runtime might need to be installed at this step.
+Please just follow the prompts to proceed with the installation.)

 ## Configuration (Optional)